MarialRK/linear_regression_model/README.md

 Developed and optimized machine learning models to predict crop yield using the [Crop Yield Prediction Dataset from Kaggle](https://www.kaggle.com/datasets/mrigaankjaswal/crop-yield-prediction-dataset/data).

 **Key Activities**:
-- Compared performance of Linear Regression, Decision Tree, and Random Forest algorithms
+- Compared the performance of Linear Regression, Decision Tree, and Random Forest algorithms
 - Feature engineering and data preprocessing
 - Model optimization and evaluation
 - Model serialization for production use